ninja09/bigkidprograming/course/outline.md

 * How is an *Operating System* different from the computer?
   * The operating system is software, the computer is the hardware.
+  *

 ## System login and password basics
+* Many operating systems require a username and password to begin using the software.
+This is called logging into your system.
+  * UNIX type systems like Linux, FreeBSD, Solaris, and AIX require uses to login

 ## Playing with the python shell environment